-We’ve written about 1031 exchanges before.
-What if you want the tax deferral of a 1031 exchange without the headache of a replacement property you must manage?
-After call, wouldn’t it be great if you could get the tax deferral of a 1031 and a passive investment?
-A 1031 exchange utilizing a Delaware Statutory Trust (DST) might be your answer.
+But what if you want the tax deferral of a §1031 exchange without the headache of a replacement property you have to manage?
+Even better, what if you could have the benefits of the §;1031 tax deferral and a passive investment?
+A knowledgeable real estate lawyer might suggest a §1031 exchange utilizing a Delaware statutory trust (DST) as the solution.

-A DST is a legal entity created under the statutes of Delaware to hold the title to a single or multiple income producing commercial properties.
-DSTs can own office buildings, apartments, retail spaces, industrial parks, as well as other types of property.
+A DST is a legal entity created under the statutes of Delaware to hold the title to a single or multiple income-producing commercial properties.
+DSTs can own office buildings, apartments, retail spaces, industrial parks, and other types of property.

-Like a Real Estate Investment Trust (REIT), a DST normally holds title to several properties.
-The goal is for the properties to appreciate and produce income that is shared among the DST sponsor and the owners of the DST.
-The investor’s interest in the DST is called a “beneficial interest,” and this interest entitles the investor to his or her pro-rata share of appreciation and income of the DST’s assets.
+Similar to a real estate investment trust (REIT), a DST normally holds titles to several properties.
+The goal is for the properties to appreciate and produce income shared among the DST sponsor and the owners of the DST.
+The investor’s interest in the DST is called a beneficial interest, and this interest entitles them to a pro-rata share of appreciation and income of the DST’s assets.

-Liability protection: DSTs provide liability protection to the investors.
-In other words, personal assets of the investors held outside the DST are shielded from the DST’s liabilities.
+- Liability protection.
+DSTs provide liability protection to investors.
+Investors’ personal assets held outside the DST are shielded from a DST’s liabilities.

-Low minimum investment: DSTs usually have relatively low minimum investment requirements, making DSTs an option for even “mom and pop” property investors.
+- Low minimum investment.
+DSTs usually have relatively low minimum investment requirements, making them options for even “mom-and-pop” property investors.

-Non-recourse loans: DST investors are not normally required to execute indemnities or loan guarantees.
+- Non-recourse loans.
+DST investors aren’t normally required to execute indemnities or loan guarantees.